stampchain-io/btc_stamps/README.md

 `git switch main`

-If you wish to use the frontend app and API integrated into the docker config, you may use:
+If you wish to use the Stamps Explorer and API integrated into the docker config, you may use:

 `git submodule update --init app`